kevinveenbirkenbach/cymais/README.md

-# CyMaIS - Cyber Master Infrastructure Solution 🚀
+# IT-Infrastructure Automation Framework 🚀

 [![GitHub Sponsors](https://img.shields.io/badge/Sponsor-GitHub%20Sponsors-blue?logo=github)](https://github.com/sponsors/kevinveenbirkenbach) [![Patreon](https://img.shields.io/badge/Support-Patreon-orange?logo=patreon)](https://www.patreon.com/c/kevinveenbirkenbach) [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20me%20a%20Coffee-Funding-yellow?logo=buymeacoffee)](https://buymeacoffee.com/kevinveenbirkenbach) [![PayPal](https://img.shields.io/badge/Donate-PayPal-blue?logo=paypal)](https://s.veen.world/paypaldonate)

-Welcome to **CyMaIS (Cyber Master Infrastructure Solution)**, a powerful automation framework that simplifies IT infrastructure setup and management.
+Welcome to **CyMaIS**, a powerful automation framework that simplifies IT infrastructure setup and management.
 Whether you are an **end-user** looking to access cloud services securely or an **administrator** responsible for deploying and maintaining infrastructure, CyMaIS provides a seamless and secure solution.

 ![CyMaIS Logo](assets/img/logo.png)

 ## What is CyMaIS? 📌
-CyMaIS leverages **Docker, Linux, and Ansible** to provide an automated and modular infrastructure solution.
-With more then **150 pre-configured roles**, it supports a wide range of applications, from cloud services to local server management and desktop workstation setups.
+CyMaIS is an automated, modular infrastructure framework built on Docker, Linux, and Ansible, equally suited for cloud services, local server management, and desktop workstations.
+At its core lies a web-based desktop with single sign-on—backed by an LDAP directory and OIDC—granting seamless access to an almost limitless portfolio of self-hosted applications.
+It fully supports ActivityPub applications and is Fediverse-compatible, while integrated monitoring, alerting, cleanup, self-healing, automated updates, and backup solutions provide everything an organization needs to run at scale.

 ## Guides 📖
 - **[User Guide](docs/guides/user/Readme.md)** - For end-users accessing cloud apps like Nextcloud, Matrix, and more.